HerXayah/league-launcher-theme/README.md

 -  Put cute.themes.config.json into Plugins Folder aswell
 -  Profit

+## Features

+-  It is possible to add an Image URL in the JSON File to have a different background on load

 P.S Rito.

 If you want this removed, dont ban me instantly. just message me.